developercirclesaccra/Mock-Interviews-and-Coding-Problems-for-Software-Engineers/README.md

 # Mock Interviews and Coding Problems for Software Engineers.
  Practicing Data Structures &amp; Algorithms, and System Design Problems

+ ## Directory Structure and File naming

+We name each file in this format:  MockInterviewPractice[Week Number].[Language used for the solution] With week one, we officially launched Mock Interviews and Coding Problems for Software Engineers program hence there was no practice questions.

+Actual practices started from week 2.

  ## Suggested Topics